sustain4ai/ecomindai/assets/docs/doc.md

 the project.
 It is important to question the frugality of AI at every stage of the project: from its conception to its development and deployment, and that's why this prototype is aimed at a wide audience.
-It will also make **any other collaborator** aware of the environmental impact of their use of AI through famous chatbots using Ecologits.

 ## Why do we need prediction?